brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-24-is-microsoft-a-winner-or-a-loser.md

----
-layout: post
-title: Is Microsoft a Winner or a Loser?
+# Is Microsoft a Winner or a Loser?
----

 With any small or large businesses; winning and losing are part of the game.
 It is really hard to find one company that either steadily grows or steadily decays in growth; there always will be bit of ups and downs on the path.
 But we are not either worried or talking about all those companies out there, but <a href="http://www.microsoft.com/">Microsoft</a>.
 Why?
 Because it is one of the biggies that influences our day to day lives and also is an important part of our business and personal lives.